The Admissions Process

 What happens next?

-Bishop Luffa students: You will be invited in January 2020 to apply online for your preferred subjects (see the guide below for full details).
-Online applications will close on Monday 27 January 2020.
+Bishop Luffa students: You are invited to state your preference of subjects in November by applying on-line by midday on Monday 25th January 2021.
 All applicants will be interviewed by the Head of Sixth Form and we will write to you in the Spring Term, confirming whether or not you have been offered a place in the Sixth Form, subject to you achieving the necessary grades at GCSE.

-External applicants: Please complete the application form and return it to the school by midday on Monday 18 November 2019, marked for the attention of the Head of Sixth Form.
+External applicants: Please complete the application form below and return it to the school by midday on Monday 16th November 2020, marked for the attention of the Head of Sixth Form.
 You will be invited to attend an interview with the Head of Sixth Form, who will then write to you to confirm whether an offer of a place will be made, subject to achieving the required grades at GCSE.